-For over 40 years, Main Street Child Development Center has offered high quality, early childhood education to Fairfax families, most of whom are among the working poor.
+For over 45 years, Main Street has offered high quality, early childhood education to Fairfax families, most of whom are from low-income circumstances.
 Experienced teachers and expert staff work with 125 two- to five-year olds a year, using a range of assessments, tools, and developmentally appropriate curricula.
-With a clinical social worker, mental and behavioral health specialists, a Fairfax County Public Schools special education teacher, and a new sensory discovery room on site, students struggling with chronic stress, behavioral challenges, language and developmental delays get specialized care.
-All children are screened for vision, hearing, and language delays (and receive glasses and speech therapy if needed).
-An additional 25 Main Street graduates attend before-school, after-school and summer programs – complete with tutoring, sports, and healthy meals – to keep them on track.
-Parenting workshops and English classes strengthen the skills of moms and dads (74% of households speak another language at home), and families regularly come together for social events, focus groups, and field trips.
-Preparing children for kindergarten and beyond, and supporting parents: with your help, Main Street is here to stay.
+With a licensed clinical social worker, mental and behavioral health specialists, a Fairfax County Public Schools special education teacher, and a new sensory discovery room on site, students struggling with chronic stress, behavioral challenges, language and developmental delays get specialized care.
+All are screened for vision, hearing, and language challenges (and receive glasses and speech therapy if needed).
+Before-school, after-school, and summer programs for 25 elementary age children keep graduates on track.
+Parenting workshops, nutrition classes and special events build social bonds – so necessary in today's world.
+Preparing parents and kids for a better future: that's Main Street's main goal.

 Headquarters: VA-City of Fairfax